yamaguchi1024/CxxModules-in-ROOT-Doc/CMSSW.md

 Successfully built cmssw-tool-conf?
 Congrats!
 Then we can finally build CMSSW!

 ```
+cd <directory that you created at step 6>
 source /cvmfs/cms.cern.ch/cmsset_default.sh
 scram -a slc7_amd64_gcc700 list CMSSW_10_5_CXXMODULE_X_
 // Pick one IB from the list